Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 -MS Excel for Data Cleaning [Download here](https://www.microsoft.com)
 - For Data Collection
 - For Data Cleaning
-   1For Data Manipulation
+  1. For Data Manipulation
-    2For Data Munching
+  2. For Data Munching

+- Power BI (For reporting)